eth-cscs/abcpy/doc/source/getting_started.rst

 Parameters as Random variables
 ~~~~~~~~~~~~~~~~~~~~~~

-As an example, if we have measurements of the height of a group of grown up human and it is also known that a Gaussian distribution is an appropriate probabbilistic model to model these kind of observations, then our observed dataset would be measurement of heights and the probabbilistic model would be Gaussian.
+As an example, if we have measurements of the height of a group of grown up human and it is also known that a Gaussian distribution is an appropriate probabbilistic model for these kind of observations, then our observed dataset would be measurement of heights and the probabbilistic model would be Gaussian.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python